Pantagrueliste/manuscript-object/README.md

 # manuscript-object

-The `Manuscript` class represents a python version of BnF Ms 640.
-It contains a list of `Entry` objects, which hold the raw XML data from each entry along with some other data such as categories, title, ID, and properties.
+The `Manuscript` class represents a python version of BnF Ms. Fr.
+640. It contains a list of `Entry` objects, which hold the raw XML data from each entry along with some other data such as categories, title, ID, and properties.

 When `Manuscript` is instantiated, it loads every folio in [`ms-xml`](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/ms-xml) and processes it into its component entries, each of which becomes a `Entry` object.